 TIP: Hover your mouse to zoom in!
 (On mobile, touch and hold to zoom, then slide to move the map)

 Residences within the City Limits of Philomath are rated at a 4 PPC.
-Residences within the above circles (indicationg a 5 mile radius of one of our 3 fire stations) are rated an 8B PPC.
+Residences within our Fire District (the green shading) AND within the above circles (indicationg a 5 mile radius of one of our 3 fire stations) are rated an 8B PPC.
 Residences outside the 5-mile radius of any of our stations are rated at a 10 PPC.
 Residences not included in the green boundaries of the Fire District are considered unprotected by our Fire District, though they may be served by another fire district or department.